Seeing error code 229 on your Lennox® furnace?

-It’s important to have a pro like one from Stevenson Service Experts in Dayton work on repairing or replacing this part.
+It’s important to have a pro like one from Stevenson Service Experts in Dayton handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be absolutely content with our furnace repair in Dayton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and work more efficiently.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning correctly if your furnace inducer motor starts up in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds afterward.

 Your furnace will demonstrate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.